aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 ### Usage-Based Licensing Docker Container Images

 `UsageBasedLicensing` currently requires only one Docker container image for the Deadline License Forwarder.
-A License Forwarder image must satisfy the following criteria to be compatible with RFDK:

-- Deadline Client must be installed
-- The default command must launch the License Forwarder

 AWS Thinkbox provides Docker recipes that sets these up for you.
-These can be accessed with the `ThinkboxDockerRecipes` class (see [Staging Docker Recipes](#staging-docker-recipes)).
+These can be accessed with the `ThinkboxDockerRecipes` and `ThinkboxDockerImages` constructs (see [Staging Docker Recipes](#staging-docker-recipes) and [Thinkbox Docker Images](#thinkbox-docker-images) respectively).

 ### Uploading Binary Secrets to SecretsManager